mdapas/Asthma_PRS_PheWAS_UKB/README.md

 4. Analysis in non-asthmatics
 5. HLA Effects
-6. Trait Mediation Analysis &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Executes mediation analyses for eosinophil percentage, FEV1/FVC ratio, age of hay fever diagnosis, and BMI, and also produces Figure 8 from  the manuscript.
+6. Trait Mediation Analysis
+* Executes mediation analyses for eosinophil percentage, FEV1/FVC ratio, age of hay fever diagnosis, and BMI, and also produces Figure 8 from  the manuscript.
 The equations used to estimate the mediation proportions were adopted from MacKinnon 2007 (doi: 10.1177/1740774507083434) and Li 2007 (doi: 10.1002/sim.2730).
 Mediation p-values were estimated using the ROBMED package (Alfons 2021, doi: 10.1177/1094428121999096)